Zobeewan/emergent-quantum-statistics/notebooks/README.md

 Performance: ~30-150 minutes

 Increase N_TOTAL_RUNS for better statistical convergence.
 But for free use only 15,000 is usually near the free daily limit

+The first cell is optional and is use to saves your results in your Google Drive